TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 9/Psalms 9.16.md

 ---

-Jehovah hath made himself known, he hath executed judgment: The wicked is snared in the work of his own hands. {{Higgaion.
-Selah
+Yahweh has made himself known.
+He has executed judgment.
+The wicked is snared by the work of his own hands.
+Meditation.
+Selah.